jackgore/api-check/README.md

 ```

-The above will invoke `api-check` and run all test definitions at or below the current directory.
+The above will invoke `api-check run` and run all test definitions at or below the current directory.

 ## examples